-- 66.1 The Chief Executive Officer must not accept any Notice of Motion which is: - 66.1.1 defamatory; - 66.1.2 objectionable in language or nature; - 66.1.3 vague or unclear in intention; - 66.1.4 outside the powers of Council; - similar in form or substance to a Notice of Motion which has been put to a vote and lost in the last three (3) months; or - 66.1.6 to amend or rescind a resolution of Council which has been acted on for the purposes of rule 71.2. - 66.1.7 likely to expose Council to a high or extreme risk, following the application of any available mitigation actions identified by the Chief Executive Officer and any subject matter experts the Chief Executive Officer may consult to assess the motion. - The Chief Executive Officer may reject any Notice of Motion that relates to a matter that has been previously resolved by Council and is acted upon. - 66.3 Where a Notice of Motion is rejected under rule 66.1 or 66.2, the Chief Executive Officer will: - 66.3.1 notify the Councillor who submitted the Notice of Motion of the rejection and reasons for the rejection; and - 66.3.2 provide the Councillor who submitted the Notice of Motion an opportunity, prior to finalisation of the Agenda, to submit a revised Notice of Motion in accordance with these rules.
+- 66.1 The Chief Executive Officer must not accept any Notice of Motion which: - 66.1.1 is defamatory; - 66.1.2 is objectionable in language or nature; - 66.1.3 is vague or unclear in intention; - 66.1.4 is outside the powers of Council; - 66.1.5 is similar in form or substance to a Notice of Motion which has been put to a vote and lost in the last three (3) months; or - 66.1.6 seeks to amend or rescind a resolution of Council which has been acted on for the purposes of rule 71.2. - 66.2 if passed would be likely to expose Council to a high or extreme risk, following the application of any available mitigation actions identified by the Chief Executive Officer and the consideration of any opinion expressed by any subject matter experts the Chief Executive Officer has consulted to assess the risk.
+The Chief Executive Officer may reject any Notice of Motion that relates to a matter that has been previously resolved by Council and is acted upon. - Where a Notice of Motion is rejected under rule 66.1 or 66.2, the Chief Executive Officer will: - 66.3.1 notify the Councillor who submitted the Notice of Motion of the rejection and reasons for the rejection; and - 66.3.2 provide the Councillor who submitted the Notice of Motion an opportunity, prior to finalisation of the Agenda, to submit a revised Notice of Motion in accordance with these Rules.